couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ```bash
 brew install couchbase-shell
 ```
+> [!TIP]
+> The command `brew --prefix` shows the folder name, to which the couchbase-shell application was installed.
+> On Intel Macs, this is often `/usr/local`.
+On Apple Silicon Macs, it's `/opt/homebrew`.

 > [!NOTE]
-> Alternatively you can also download the appropriate ZIP file from following link to extract in a folder:
+> Alternatively you can also download the appropriate ZIP file from one of the following links and extract in a folder, to run couchbase-shell directly from that folder:
 > - MacOS Intel (x86/x64): https://github.com/couchbaselabs/couchbase-shell/releases/download/v1.0.0/cbsh-x86_64-apple-darwin.zip
 > - MacOS Apple Silicon: https://github.com/couchbaselabs/couchbase-shell/releases/download/v1.0.0/cbsh-aarch64-apple-darwin.zip